MENU

 1. LDPE is versatile:

-Similarly to HDPE, LDPE is one of the most versatile plastics and has may different uses spanning across various industries – from industrial, to food, to consumer goods.
+Similarly to HDPE, LDPE is one of the most versatile plastics and has many different uses spanning across various industries – from industrial, to food, to consumer goods.
 Due to the high ductility of this material, a common application for LDPE is plastic bags.
 This material has also found a home in food packaging and is often used as a film for baked goods, meat and frozen foods, as well as for liquid packaging such as milk cartons and bag-in-box applications.
 Impact Plastics customers are currently using LDPE sheet for applications in the medical industry.
+LDPE is commonly used in industrial applications, medical bags, and tubing, due to its moisture resistance and excellent electrical properties as an insulator.
+Its versatility, combined with being a cost effective choice and a valuable material for manufacturers, makes LDPE widely adopted across multiple sectors.

 For more information on LDPE and our other polyethylene products, check out our ‘Materials’ section, or click on the button to download our polyethylene material solutions!